5 Tips For Copyright Infringement: Social Media Channels

 Further, whenever a social media account is created, users often agree to the terms and conditions of the website.
 These terms often clearly mention that the poster owns all intellectual property rights over the content they post on the website.
 For example, Pinterest’s Terms of Use says:

 “Your Content.
 Pinterest allows you to post content, including photos, comments and other materials.
-Anything that you post or otherwise make available on our Products is referred to as “User Content.”
+Anything you post or otherwise make available on our Products is called “User Content.”
 You retain all rights in, and are solely responsible for, the User Content you post to Pinterest.”

 Therefore, when we agree to these terms, we take on the liability of any infringement claim.
 Therefore, while using your social media account, instead of downloading content and posting it as your own, it is always better to either repost or repin the original post of the creator.